 If you’ve ever dreamed of baking with a view of the stunning Alaskan wilderness, this four-day retreat should be on your baker’s bucket list.
-We invite you to join our editor-in-chief, Brian Hart Hoffman, and mother-daughter chef team Kirsten and Mandy Dixon for a unique, customized baking experience at the Dixon family’s esteemed Tutka Bay Lodge.
+We invite you to join our editor-in-chief, Brian Hart Hoffman, Erin Clarkson, the blogger behind Cloudy Kitchen, and mother-daughter chef team Kirsten and Mandy Dixon for a unique, customized baking experience at the Dixon family’s esteemed Tutka Bay Lodge.
 This retreat is limited to 12 participants, and space will be booked on a first-come–first-serve basis.

 Tutka Bay Lodge sits at the entrance to a splendidly rugged seven-mile fjord at the southern end of Kachemak Bay, near Homer, Alaska.
 The Tutka Bay area offers rugged coastlines, deep fjords, dramatic mountains, quiet beaches, old-growth Sitka spruce forests, and amazing tidal fluctuations.
 It’s the perfect backdrop to refine your baking skills and learn more about local specialties like Russian salmon pies and why they are a part of Alaska’s culinary story.

 - Hands-on baking, lodging, all meals at Tutka Bay Lodge and local restaurants included in itinerary, all guided activities and baking instruction, yoga and cooking classes, wine and cheese tastings, hot tub, sauna, and other lodge amenities.

 - Round-trip airfare to Homer on Ravn Alaska.

 - Round-trip boat transfer from Homer to Tutka Bay Lodge.

 - Airfare to Ted Stevens Anchorage International Airport.

 - Overnight accommodations in Anchorage on Tuesday, August 20.